CommonGateway/CoreBundle/docs/features/Installation.md

 ## Local installation

-For our local environment, we use [docker desktop](https://www.docker.com/products/docker-desktop/).
+For our local environment, we use [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 This allows us to spin up virtual machines that mimic production servers easily.
 In other words, it helps us ensure that the code we test/develop locally will also work online.
 The same can also be said for configurations.

-To spin up the gateway for local use, you will need both [Docker Desktop](https://www.docker.com/products/docker-desktop/) and a [git client](https://gitforwindows.org/) (we like to use [git kraken](https://www.gitkraken.com/) but any other will suffice, you can also install [git](https://git-scm.com/) on your local machine)
+To spin up the gateway for local use, you will need both [Docker Desktop](https://www.docker.com/products/docker-desktop/) and a [Git client](https://gitforwindows.org/) (we like to use [GitKraken](https://www.gitkraken.com/) but any other will suffice, you can also install [Git](https://git-scm.com/) on your local machine)

 **Steps**
-1. Install [docker desktop](https://www.docker.com/products/docker-desktop/), [git client](https://gitforwindows.org/) and a browser like [google chrome](https://chromeenterprise.google/).
+1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/), [Git client](https://gitforwindows.org/) and a browser like [Google Chrome](https://chromeenterprise.google/).
 2. Create a folder where you want to install the gateway, for example: documents/gateway
-3. Open a command line interface e.g. windows key + cmd + enter
+3. Open a command line interface e.g. `windows key + cmd + enter`
 4. Navigate to the folder you just created with our examples.
 This would be: `$ cd documents/gateway`
 5. Git clone the Common Gateway repository to a folder on your machine (if you like to use the command line interface of git that's `git clone https://github.com/ConductionNL/commonground-gateway.git`
 6. (optional) Check out a specific version of the gateway e.g. `git checkout feature/oc-ui`
 7. Change the directory into the gateway folder (The folder where you also find the docker-compose.yml file) for example: `cd commonground-gateway`
 8. Startup the gateway through `$ docker compose up`.
+You need to add the `--build` flag the first time.
-9. You should now see the gateway initiating the virtual machines it needs on your command line tool. (this might take some time on the first run, you will see the text ‘Ready to handle connection’ when it is ready to connect)
+10. You should now see the gateway initiating the virtual machines it needs on your command line tool. (this might take some time on the first run, you will see the text ‘Ready to handle connection’ when it is ready to connect)
-10. Additionally, you should now see the containers come up in your docker desktop tool (that you can use from here on)
+11. Additionally, you should now see the containers come up in your Docker Desktop tool (that you can use from here on)
-11. When it is done you can find the Gateway API in your browser under [localhost](http://localhost/), the Gateway UI under [localhost:8000](http://localhost:8000), and any additional web apps that are part of your ecosystem under [localhost:81](http://localhost:81).
+12. When it is done you can find the Gateway API in your browser under [localhost](http://localhost/), the Gateway UI under [localhost:8000](http://localhost:8000), and any additional web apps that are part of your ecosystem under [localhost:81](http://localhost:81).
 >__Note__: Read more about command line tools [here](https://developers.google.com/web/shows/ttt/series-2/windows-commandline) and how to [navigate](https://www.codecademy.com/learn/learn-the-command-line/modules/learn-the-command-line-navigation/cheatsheet)

 **Troubleshooting**